A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Experiments

 \subsubsection{Result Analysis}

-We show the performance of CMFL compared with other Byzantine-tolerant algorithms under various attacks in Figure \ref{fig:EXP1}.
+We show the performance of CMFL compared with other Byzantine-tolerant algorithms under various attacks in Figure \ref{fig:EXP1_FEMNIST}-\ref{fig:EXP1_Shakes}.
 We analyzed the performance of each Byzantine-tolerant algorithm.

-\begin{itemize} \item \textbf{CMFL} always reaches the fastest global convergence speed and highest accuracy among these five algorithms.
+\begin{itemize} \item \textbf{CMFL-selection strategy \uppercase\expandafter{\romannumeral1}} always reaches the fastest global convergence speed and highest accuracy among these five algorithms.
 Note that in the model accuracy curve, the CMFL curve fluctuates more obviously than Median and Multi-Krum, which is the normal curve fluctuation caused by the replacement of committee members.
-Nevertheless, its overall accuracy rate is still higher than the other algorithms. \item \textbf{Median}\cite{pmlr-v80-yin18a} has maintained a relatively stable performance under a variety of attacks.
+Nevertheless, its overall accuracy rate is still higher than the other algorithms. \item \textbf{CMFL-selection strategy \uppercase\expandafter{\romannumeral2}} achieves as poor performance as typical FL.
+Obviously, the malicious clients can easily participate in the aggregation process. \item \textbf{Median}\cite{pmlr-v80-yin18a} has maintained a relatively stable performance under a variety of attacks.
 It only selects the median of the local gradients as the global gradient, which is regarded as a relatively conservative approach.
 Although Median can effectively resist Byzantine attacks, it is difficult to achieve excellent model performance. \item \textbf{Trimmed Mean}\cite{pmlr-v80-yin18a} has an unstable performance under different attacks.
 Trimmed Mean performs well under gradient scaling attack but still not as good as Median and Multi-Krum, and performed extremely badly under same-value attack and back-gradient attack.
-This Byzantine-tolerant algorithm cannot effectively resist the Byzantine attacks. \item \textbf{Krum}\cite{DBLP:conf/nips/BlanchardMGS17} performs poorly under all three attacks, and there were sharp fluctuations in the training process.
+This Byzantine-tolerant algorithm cannot effectively resist the Byzantine attacks. \item \textbf{Krum}\cite{Blanchard2017Byzantine} performs poorly under all three attacks, and there were sharp fluctuations in the training process.
 Krum only selects the first local gradient after sorting as the global gradient each time.
-This aggregation method that does not consider the overall results in severe fluctuations of the global model. \item \textbf{Multi-Krum}\cite{DBLP:conf/nips/BlanchardMGS17} has the second-best model performance overall.
+This aggregation method that does not consider the overall results in severe fluctuations of the global model. \item \textbf{Multi-Krum}\cite{Blanchard2017Byzantine} has the second-best model performance overall.
 Multi-Krum improves the original Krum and eliminates the jitter generated during the training process. \end{itemize}

 Note that the CMFL is the only framework without involving a central server, which naturally achieves robustness against the influence of a malicious server.
 Other Byzantine-tolerant algorithms cannot achieve the same robustness owing to their naturally centralized architecture.